 The task management platform should compensate for the missing features via third-party integrations.
 The most common integrations include time tracking, calendar, billing, scheduling, and communication apps.

 Money is a big factor when it comes to choosing a task management app.
 That’s because most tools charge a monthly fee per user.
-So, you’ll need a budget for all the team members you plan to onboard on to the tool.
+So, you’ll need a budget for all the team members you plan to onboard.

-Now that we know what to look for in a project and task management software and how to choose one, let’s look at the top ten task management software tools for teams.
+Now that we know what to look for in a project and task management tools and how to choose one, let’s look at the top ten task management platforms for teams.

 1. Toggl Plan

-Toggl Plan is one of the simplest project and task management software tools for many reasons.
+Toggl Plan is one of the simplest project and team task management tool for many reasons.
 While it comes with everything you need to manage tasks, there’s practically no learning curve involved.

 Plan tasks on a timeline

 Planning tasks is super-easy with Toggl Plan.
-To get started, just drag and drop tasks on the project’s plan timeline.
-Next, schedule tasks based on deadlines, dependencies, and resource availability.
+To get started, just add tasks to the project’s timeline.
+Then, schedule tasks based on deadlines and resource availability.